Sports policies

 Note that fairness for all girls requires a policy based on sex at birth, since sex differences are apparent before puberty.

-United Kingdom – female category at elite level only
+United Kingdom – female category at some levels only

 At world level